yasushi-saito/inlined_hash_table/README.md

 Fast open-addressed C++ hash table

-The API is very close to google's
+The API is close to
+google's
 [dense hash map](http://goog-sparsehash.sourceforge.net/doc/dense_hash_map.html),
 but it should be faster (I'd hope).